Non-qualified annuities: What they are & how they work

 An annuity is a contract between you and an insurance company that guarantees a stream of income, often for life, in return for a lump-sum payment or a series of payments over time.

-Unlike qualified annuities, which you can fund with pre-tax dollars usually held in a retirement plan like 401(k) or an individual retirement annuity (IRA), non-qualified annuities are purchased with money that's already been taxed.
+Unlike qualified annuities, which you can fund with pre-tax dollars usually held in a retirement plan like 401(k) or an individual retirement account (IRA), non-qualified annuities are purchased with money that's already been taxed.
 You won’t have to pay taxes on your initial investment again when you start collecting income payments.

 People who can benefit the most from non-qualified annuities are high earners who’re already maxing out contributions to any qualified plans available to them.